For Proposal to Require FYS for All Students

 FYS101 First Year Seminar can be offered as a theme-based course in which the instructor chooses a focus or subject connected to student success.
 The instructor selects course materials and designs assignments that bridge the course theme with the 5 goals of FYS.
 Theme based sections of FYS allow instructors and students to approach the transition to college through a focused selection of materials that allow students to experience college level expectations while also learning about topics that instructors are passionate about, and which relate well to students own experiences, interests, and future endeavors.

-Taking Charge of Your Success
+Example: Taking Charge of Your Success

 “You have brains in your head.
 You have feet in your shoes.
 You can steer yourself in any direction you choose.
 You’re on your own, and you know what you know.
 And you are the guy who’ll decide where to go.”
 Dr. Seuss, “Oh, The Places You’ll Go!”